- Great value for the money

 In its crash tests, the IIHS rated last year’s Civic “Good” in every test and we expect those scores to carry over into 2019.
 Last year’s headlights were rated “Poor,” but new designs this year may change that rating.

-The NHTSA rates the 2018 Civic at five stars overall for most models, although Civic Coupes earned four stars in the frontal crash test for the passenger side.
+The NHTSA rates the current Civic at five stars overall for most models, although Civic Coupes earned four stars in the frontal crash test for the passenger side.

 2019 Honda Civic